Gluten Free General Tso’s Chicken

 In the blogging world, I’d say that I’m most known for my recipes with buffalo sauce.
 But coming in at a close second are my gluten free Chinese recipes!

-Around the same time I started blogging, my brother was diagnosed with celiac disease.
+Around the same time I started blogging in 2011, my brother was diagnosed with celiac disease.
 He asked me to recreate some of his Chinese food favorites to make them gluten free.

 Typically, general tso’s consists of battered, deep fried chicken thighs, covered in hoisin sauce.
 I made this recipe healthy and gluten free by lightly pan frying the chicken, instead of deep frying it.
 I also used chicken breasts instead of chicken thighs.

 Chicken breast meat is lower in calories and fat, creating a healthier dish.
 I switched up the general tso sauce recipe to give it a similar taste to hoisin without the gluten.

 The sauce is slightly spicy and so delicious!
 It’s so good that I’ve also used it to make General Tso’s Vegetarian Noodle Stir Fry, General Tso’s Chicken Wings and General Tso’s Cauliflower.

 You can actually double, or triple, the sauce ingredients in this recipe.
 Keep the extra sauce on hand to make more chicken, noodle stir fry or chicken wings throughout the week.
 The sauce will keep in a sealed container in the refrigerator for 5-7 days.

 - Prepare the sauce.
 In a medium bowl whisk canola oil, gluten free soy sauce, rice vinegar, sriracha and honey together.
 Add garlic, ginger, Chinese five spice and crushed red pepper flakes.
 Set the sauce aside.